In A Nutshell

-If you are able to spend $2000 to $3000, whole house filters are the way to go.
-In the long run, they are an inexpensive, hassle-free option.
-I recommend Pure Effect Filters — these are made in the USA by a family-run company with an excellent track record.
+If you are able to spend $1500 to $3000, “whole house” filters are the way to go.
+These filters are installed where the water main enter yours home.
+In the long run, they are an inexpensive option.
+I recommend the whole house at Pure Effect Filters.

 Typically, you want to remove these contaminants from your water:

 - Toxic metals (Lead, Mercury, Aluminium, Cadmium, Chromium, Copper, etc.)

 - VOCs and other Organic Compounds (Pesticides, Herbicides, Pharmaceuticals, Fuels)

 - Bacteria and viruses (Giardia, Cryptosporidium, etc.)

 If you use municipal water, these are the most common contaminants you’ll find:

 - VOCs (volatile organic compounds)

 If you use well water or other non-municipal water, these are the most common contaminants you’ll find: